-If I've got you questioning your own knowledge base about the British Isles, don't despair.
+If I have you questioning your own knowledge about the British Isles, don't despair.
 Watch the video below.
 After all, it's important to know what your teaching.
 If you're confident and would like to continue, by all means, skip the video.

 The British Isles are an interesting topic that most people have a tough time keeping straight.
 Although one of the most important geographical locations in terms of American foreign relations, many Americans have a tough time characterizing the United Kingdom when compared to its separate countries.
 Throw in the terms Great Britain, Northern Ireland and the Republic of Ireland and many people become utterly confused.
 If that’s the case for adults, just think what students of all ages may think.
 Thus the objectives of this lesson are as follows:

-1. Learn the difference between the United Kingdom, Great Britain, Ireland and the British Isles
+1. Understand the difference between the United Kingdom, Great Britain, Ireland and the British Isles

-2. Learn the separate semi-autonomous countries that compose the United Kingdom
+2. Understand the separate semi-autonomous countries that compose the United Kingdom

-Due to easy confusion it is important to teach the information in segments while using differentiated instruction to reach a multiple of learning styles.
-The lesson will be framed around a pre-assessment and a structured map warm up and will finish with a ticket to leave assignment which will inform the teacher of the level of student mastery.
+Due to easy confusion it is important to teach the information in segments while using differentiated instruction to reach multiple learning styles.
+The lesson will be framed around a pre-assessment and a structured map warm up, and will finish with a ticket to leave assignment which will inform the teacher of the level of student mastery.

 To begin the lesson students will be given a blank map of the British Isles and asked to locate Great Britain, Ireland, the United Kingdom and the five separate countries based on previous knowledge.
-Then, split into groups of four with one map per group, students will use atlases or online resources to find the following countries:
+Then split students into groups of four with one map per group, and students will use atlases or online resources to find the following countries:

 - Northern Ireland